Fine Art BA(Hons)

 - Develop professional practice skills, learning to identify opportunities, take initiative and sustain a viable long-term career in the arts and beyond

-- Evolve your practice through opportunities such as field recordings, voice laboratories, self-publishing projects, specialist workshops, guest lectures and performances
+- Evolve your fine art practice through opportunities such as field recordings, voice laboratories, self-publishing projects, specialist workshops, guest lectures and performances

 - Collaborate with peers and staff to produce group exhibitions and an online arts festival